lel4866/CompareONEToIB.cs/README.md

 futures positoons in ES, MES, RTY, M2K, NQ, and MNQ.
 However analysis can only been done on one class of positions at a time as specified by the command line --symbol parameter.

 **This program has not been thoroughly tested and likely has bugs.
-In addition, the data formats used by IB and ONE can change without notice, which could cause the program to crash or produce erroneous results.
+In addition, the file formats used by IB and ONE can change without notice, which could cause the program to crash or produce erroneous results.
 Use at your own risk!**

 ## Command Line
 This program is run from the command line, so you must open a terminal and either have this program on your PATH or change the current working directory to the one containing this program.

-The required command line arguments are --symbol, --onedir and --ibdir.
+There are no required command line arguments if you are analyzing SPX positions and use the recommended directory structure.
+That structure assumes there are two directories, ONEExport and IBExport in the same folder as this executable, that contain the files exported by ONE and IB respectively.

 **--symbol** specifies the index whose options will be checked. spx, rut, and ndx are currently supported.
 This also determines the symbols for the stock/futures positions that will be taken into account.
+The default is spx (case insensitive).

-**--onefile** specifies the name (including path if necessary) of the ONE file to be processed.
+**--onedir** specifies a directory where your ONE files are saved.
+It defaults to a directory named ONEExport in the same directory as this executable.

-**--onedir** can be used instead of --onefile.
-It specifies a directory where your ONE files are saved.
+**--onefile** can be used instead of onedir.
+It specifies the name (including path if necessary) of the ONE file to be processed.

-**--ibfile** specifies the name (including path if necessary) of the IB file to be processed.
+**--ibdir** specifies a directory where your IB files are saved.
+It defaults to a directory named IBExport in the same directory as this executable.

-**--ibdir** can be used instead of --ibfile, It specifies a directory where your IB files are saved.
+**--ibfile** can be used instead of --ibdir.
+It specifies the name (including path if necessary) of the IB file to be processed.

-If you specify a directory (--onedir, --ibdir) instead of a file, the program will use the latest file in the directory whose name matches the proper pattern (yyyy-mm-dd-ONEDetailReport.csv for ONE, and portfolio.yyyymmdd.csv or filtered_portfolio.yyyymmdd.csv for IB).
+If you use a directory (--onedir, --ibdir) instead of a file, the program will use the latest file in the directory whose name matches the proper pattern (yyyy-mm-dd-ONEDetailReport.csv for ONE, and portfolio.yyyymmdd.csv or filtered_portfolio.yyyymmdd.csv for IB).

 There are two optional command line arguments: